opauloh/advanced-react-hooks/README.md

 - **Alfred the Alert** 🚨 will occasionally show up in the test failures with potential explanations for why the tests are failing.

+## Personal Notes

+**useReducer** : When to use: when one element of your state relies on the value of another element of your state in order to update

+**useReducer vs useState**:

+- When it's just an independent element of state you're managing: useState
+- When one element of your state relies on the value of another element of your state in order to update: useReducer
+- In general, its suggested to start with useState, and moving to useReducer when you notice elements of state need to change together.

 ## Contributors

 Thanks goes to these wonderful people